Food for Diabetes: A Complete Guide for Patients

 Carbohydrates and Blood Sugar Management

 Complex carbohydrates break down slowly, providing sustained energy without sharp glucose spikes.
-Brown rice, quinoa, and whole grain bread contain fiber that slows digestion and glucose absorption.
-A serving of brown rice (1/3 cup cooked) contains approximately 15 grams of carbohydrates, while the same amount of white rice delivers similar carbs but absorbs faster due to lower fiber content.
+Brown rice, quinoa, and whole-grain bread contain fibre that slows digestion and glucose absorption.
+A serving of brown rice (1/3 cup cooked) contains approximately 15 grams of carbohydrates, whereas the same amount of white rice provides a similar amount of carbohydrate but is absorbed more quickly due to its lower fibre content.

-Fiber plays an important role in glucose control.
-Soluble fiber forms a gel-like substance in the digestive system, slowing carbohydrate absorption.
-Adults need 25-30 grams of fiber daily.
+Fibre plays an important role in glucose control.
+Soluble fibre forms a gel-like substance in the digestive system, slowing carbohydrate absorption.
+Adults need 25-30 grams of fibre daily.
 Sources include:

 • Oats (4 grams per cup cooked)